chironjit/single-gpu-passthrough/README.md

 - GPU (Group 24)
 - Sata Controller (Group 20 or 21)

-If your groups are not neatly divided, you can utilise the ACS patch - I would suggest reviewing Bryan Steiner's Guide on this.
+If your groups are not neatly divided, you can utilise the ACS patch - I would suggest reviewing Steiner's guide (see Credits) on this.
 Other than the GPU, passing through all the other items are optional for GPU passthrough.

 ### NOTE:

-At this point - the guide steps differs from the other guides in one fundamental way.
-Given the various issues you may face in passing through your GPU, I suggest following Joe Knockenhauer's point of creating a working VM first BEFORE attempting any kind of GPU passthrough.
+At this point the guide steps differ from the other guides in one fundamental way.
+Given the various issues you may face in passing through your GPU, I suggest following Joe Knockenhauer's point of creating a working VM first ***before*** attempting any kind of GPU passthrough.
 I have already tried passing through my other devices several times, and so I will start with that.

 ### !
 Important.

 From this point on, there will be fundamental changes, and issues you will have to be mindful of as you move along.
-For example, you can choose not to pass through USB, BUT that will mean that when you passthrough your GPU, you will have no way of controlling your VM.
-This is a catch 22 for most systems where you cannot passthrough your USB for one reason or another.
+For example, you can choose not to pass through neither USB devices (keyboard and mouse) nor a USB Controller, BUT that will mean that when you passthrough your GPU, you will have no way of controlling your VM.
+This is a catch-22 for most systems if you cannot passthrough your USB for one reason or another.

-*For USB devices however, you can actually passthrough USB specific USB devices*
+***Note that you can actually passthrough specific USB devices and do not necessarily need to pass through a whole controller.***

 ## Hooks & Device Passthrough

 We will begin prepping for the passthrough by creating the hooks.

-Install the hook helper tool
+Install the Hook Helper tool:

 ```
 sudo wget 'https://raw.githubusercontent.com/PassthroughPOST/VFIO-Tools/master/libvirt_hooks/qemu' \
      -O /etc/libvirt/hooks/qemu
 ```

-`sudo chmod +x /etc/libvirt/hooks/qemu`
+Convert to executable `sudo chmod +x /etc/libvirt/hooks/qemu` then restart **Libvirt** `sudo service libvirtd restart`.

-Restart Libvirt
-`sudo service libvirtd restart`

 Change over to the Libvirt hooks folder: `cd /etc/libvirt/hooks`.
 Running `ls -a` shows that there is only one folder `qemu` in the folder.
 Create the following folders: